 I don’t feel well.
 Should I bring my pet to the vet?

 If you are feeling ill or experiencing flu-like symptoms and have an upcoming appointment, we kindly ask that you call us to reschedule.
 If your pet requires urgent care or has a medical emergency, and you are ill, please arrange for a trusted friend, neighbor, or healthy family member to transport your pet to our hospital.
 If you call ahead, we will gladly accommodate your representative and make appropriate arrangements.

-No clients will be permitted into the building to reinforce the CDC recommendation of social distancing.
-Upon arrival at the hospital, please call us at 803-366-1950 to alert us.
+Upon arrival at the hospital, please call or text us at 803-366-1950 to alert us.
 A client care associate will check your pet in over the phone, obtain necessary history, and discuss what services your pet needs at our hospital.
 A team member will greet your pet at your car or under our tent outside the front door.
 Dogs will be double leashed with a nylon lead that will be disinfected prior to retrieval and cats or exotic animals must be placed in a carrier to transport.
-If your pet is scheduled for a visit with one of our doctors, he or she will perform a thorough exam in the treatment area and then contact you via phone regarding their findings and recommendations.
+If your pet is seeing a doctor for a work-in visit, he or she will perform a thorough exam in the treatment area and then contact you via phone regarding their findings and recommendations.
 Upon completion of the visit, we will check you out over the phone and prefer credit card over cash, if possible.

 If your pet is taking a daily medication